When it comes to road safety, ensuring that your car tyres are in the best possible condition is one of the most important things you can do.

 The minimum tread depth required for car tyres in the UK is 1.6mm.
 This tread depth must run across the central three-quarters of the tyre.

-However, this is the bare minimum requirement and isn’t sufficient for long-term use.
+However, this is the bare minimum requirement and isn’t enough for long-term use.
 Here at JCT600, we will mark your tyres as red at 3mm in accordance with manufacturer guidelines.

 What are the risks of not checking your tyre tread depth?